Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Algorithms and Performance Guarantees

-where $L \in \PSD^n$ is the Laplacian of a graph that involves multiple robots' variables, and each column of $B \in \Real^{n \times p }$ is in the image of $L$ so that \eqref{eq:laplacian_system_matrix_form} is always feasible.
-In \cref{sec:collaborative_laplacian_solver}, we develop a communication-efficient distributed solver for \eqref{eq:laplacian_system_matrix_form}.
-Then, in \cref{sec:collaborative_rotation_averaging} and \cref{sec:collaborative_translation_recovery}, we use the developed solver to design communication-efficient algorithms for collaborative rotation averaging and translation recovery, and establish rigorous theoretical guarantees for both cases.
-Proofs of all results in this section are provided in Appendices~\ref{sec:laplacian_appendix}-\ref{sec:linear_convergence_proof}.
+where $L \in \PSD^n$ is the Laplacian {of the multi-robot measurement graph (see \cref{fig:example:original_graph})}, and each column of $B \in \Real^{n \times p }$ is in the image of $L$ so that \eqref{eq:laplacian_system_matrix_form} is always feasible.
+For rotation averaging, we have $p = \dim \SOd(d)$, and for translation estimation, we have $p = \dim \Real^d = d$.
+In \cref{sec:collaborative_laplacian_solver}, we develop a communication-efficient {solver for \eqref{eq:laplacian_system_matrix_form} under the server-client architecture described in \cref{sec:problem_definition:architecture}.} Then, in \cref{sec:collaborative_rotation_averaging} and \cref{sec:collaborative_translation_recovery}, we use the developed solver to design communication-efficient algorithms for collaborative rotation averaging and translation estimation, and establish convergence guarantees for both cases. {Lastly, in \cref{sec:gnc}, we present extension to outlier-robust estimation based on GNC.}